OpenRiskNet/home/openshift/create-postgres.md

 used by other apps in the project.
 We need to first create postgres and then to manage it e.g. create databases and users that an application will use.

-## This example requires a persistent volume (at least 400GiB RWO).
+## This example requires a persistent volume
+It needs a persistent volume of at least 400MB (RWO).
 If you haven't created a persistent volume ensure that your OpenShift server has soem sort of back-end supported (like NFS) and, if you need to, create a suitable volume.